amschwinn/CO2_Climate_Analysis/README.md

-# CO2_Climate_Analysis
+# Data Mining Final Project

+## Austin Schwinn

+### March 24, 2017

-Analysis of CO2 as the primary driver of climate change
+Applying the data mining process to climate data to highlight CO2 as the primary driver of climate change.